fdefelici/react-bootstrap-combobox/README.md

 * react >= 15.0.0
 * bootstrap >= 3.3.0

-Then import the library:
+then import the library:
 ```shell
 $ npm install @fdefelici/re-boot-select[@VERSION] --save
 ```

-And use it in your code:
+and use it in your code:
 ```javascript
 import RBS from "@fdefelici/re-boot-select"